Carnivores: Dinosaur Hunter HD: Development and release

 Carnivores: Dinosaur Hunter HD was developed and published by Vogster Entertainment.
 It is a modern remake of the original 1998 Carnivores video game, as well as a sequel in the Carnivores series.
 In the US, the game was released for the PlayStation 3 via the PlayStation Network on September 10, 2013.
-After the game's North American release, Vogster Entertainment gathered user feedback to make further improvements to the game prior to its European release, which occurred on December 18, 2013, through the PlayStation Network.
+After its North American release, Vogster Entertainment gathered user feedback to make further improvements to the game prior to its European release, which occurred on December 18, 2013, also through the PlayStation Network.

 Reception

 The game received "mixed" reviews according to Metacritic.
 Reviewers particularly criticized the game for its grinding gameplay.

 David Meikleham of PlayStation Official Magazine – UK noted that the game had "a pretty out-there premise".
 Meikleham criticized the high amount of gems and points needed to purchase and unlock parts of the game, such as weapons and levels.
 However, he also wrote, "Slow-burning, often unspectacular, this PSN hunter nevertheless has a charming depth if you've got the patience to unearth it."
 Robert Ramsey of Push Square praised the scenery, but noted the "cheap and tacky" design of the game's menus.
 Ramsey also criticized the repetitive dinosaur roars and the lack of music.

 Kallie Plagge of IGN called the game "slow, aimless, bland, and not nearly as exciting as the name would have us believe."
 Plagge stated that despite the "HD" in its title, the game had "some truly awful" and outdated textures.
 Plagge praised the environmental exploration as the highlight of the game, but was critical of the rewards system.
 Plagge also criticized the ability to evacuate a hunt, stating that "removing any sense of danger or risk takes a lot of the fun out of playing."
 Additionally, Plagge criticized the lack of player death scenes, and stated that the game "fails to deliver in almost every way."

 Lee Cooper of Hardcore Gamer praised the controls but criticized some of the graphics as being "poorly rendered", and stated that while "the dinosaurs look pretty cool, and the environments are expansive and littered with detail, the game is simply not fun."
 Cooper also criticized the lack of an in-game storyline, but concluded that the game was the "best arcade-style dinosaur hunting game" available for the PS3.